ramda/ramda/README.md

 lists, we're not porting over all of the Clojure functions.

 Our basic data structures are plain Javascript objects, and our usual collections are Javascript arrays.
-We certainly keep some of the regular features of Javascript (that seem to be unusual in functional languages), including variable length (variadic) function signatures and functions as objects with properties.
+We also keep other native features of Javascript, such as functions as objects with properties.

 While offering similar functionality, Ramda will never be a drop-in replacement for Underscore / LoDash.
 Ramda is intended to work with a